Jah People: Members

 The band consists of core members:

 Dean Rubenstein (vocals / guitar), Alesia Dessau (vocals / percussion), Noah Sokoloff (vocals / keys), Andrew Walls (drums), Mike Stankus (bass), Anthony Gentile (guitar / vocals), Kevin Farrow (percussion / Harmonica) - each individual bringing unique a set musical influences to the group.

 Genres

 Jah People's live performances are anchored in roots reggae, which is the spiritual and aspirational subgenre of reggae popular from 1974 to 1983, but the group is known to add other genres to the mix.
 Live performances are peppered with reggae classics, as well as standards from the worlds of funk, rock, and soul.
 The group's original music includes cross-genre guest appearances, including a verse from Philadelphia rapper Freeway on the title track "Rising High".

-Cover Catalog
+Cover catalog

-Band Name Origin
+Band name origin

 Rastafari call God Jah.
 The name inhabits the spiritual aspect of honoring God.
 Bob Marley spoke about the "movement of Jah people" in 1977 on British television's "Top of the Pops" when he played his hit "Exodus" against a backdrop painting of Marcus Garvey and Haile Selassie.